Meralco Electricity Rates and Your Solar ROI

 Taxes, Subsidies, and Other Charges

-Includes the Universal Charge (funding for missionary electrification and environmental costs), Feed-in Tariff Allowance (FIT-All, supporting renewable energy developers), local franchise tax, and value added tax.
+Includes the Universal Charge, Feed-in Tariff Allowance (FIT-All), local franchise tax, and value added tax.
 These charges are mandated by law and remitted to government agencies by Meralco.

-Solar panels eliminate your exposure to the Generation Charge and Transmission Charge components during daylight hours — the two largest and most volatile components of your Meralco bill.
+Solar panels eliminate your exposure to the Generation Charge and Transmission Charge during daylight hours — the two largest and most volatile components.
 Distribution charges and government-mandated charges remain, but these are the smaller, more stable components.
+The full solar panel installation process in the Philippines is what puts a system in place to capture these savings, from initial site assessment through Meralco energization.

 How the Meralco Rate Directly Affects Your Solar ROI